Veluthil/Portfolio-Project/README.md

 ## Features
 - Information about me and my programming work
-- Email form for visitors to send me messages via SMTP
+- Email form for visitors to send me messages via Flask-Mail
 - HTML sanitizer to parse and sanitize client input for added cybersecurity

 ## Deployment